Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 - Boolean conditions on behaviors.

-- Timeline filtering: Apply dynamic (e.g. “last 24 hours”) or static (“during October 2015”) timelines to zoom in on the right users.
+- Timeline filtering: Apply dynamic (e.g., “last 24 hours”) or static (“during October 2015”) timelines to zoom in on the right customers.

-- Filter by event attributes: Use attributes of a behavior to narrow down to page views that came from certain types of devices or channels or searches that contained a certain keyword.
+- Filter by event attributes: Use attributes denoting a specific behavior to narrow down to page views from certain types of devices or channels or searches containing a particular keyword.

-- Frequency: Find users who performed the action frequently.
+- Frequency: Find customers who performed the action frequently.

 Consider the following points when you use recent activity attributes in the filter criteria: